There are 11 national park service sites in Florida. One of these sites, Gulf Islands National Seashore, is shared with Mississippi.

 Located in Manatee County, this national monument made it to the list of national park service sites in Florida.
 The site commemorates the landing of Hernando de Soto and the first organized European exploration in southern part of the US.
 The entire property measures 26 acres including the coastline and the mangrove swamp.
 The site was named a national memorial in 1948 and is currently being managed by the National Park Service after it was listed into the National Register of Historic Places.
 The aim of this national monument recognition is to preserve the history of this exploration especially in terms of its link to American history.

 This national park is located within the Key West in Florida.
 It is one of the national park service sites in Florida that is established to protect Fort Jefferson and the Dry Tortugas islands (all seven of them!).
-Fort Jefferson is the main feature of the park, which is a coastal fortress that remain unfinished until today.
+Fort Jefferson is the main feature of the park, which is a coastal fortress that remains unfinished until today.
 Aside from Fort Jefferson, the abundant sea life, coral reefs, and tropical bird breeding grounds make this an important natural site in the state, as well as the United States.
 There are also legends that claim there are shipwrecks and sunken treasures within the area.

 Everglades National Park

 This is one of the most popular tourist attractions in Florida and among the National Park Service Sites in the state.
 The park protects about 20% of the original Everglades in Florida, which is the largest tropical wilderness in the country.
-An average of 1 million tourists visit the Everglades each year.
+An average of 1 million tourists visits the Everglades each year.
 It is also the third largest national park in the US ranking next to Yellowstone National Park and Death Valley.
 Everglades National Park is both a UNESCO World Heritage Site and International Biosphere Reserve.

 Fort Caroline National Memorial